mallaanirudh/languageapi/README.md

         * JSON payload with an optional `duration` field (in seconds).
     * **Response:**
         * JSON object with `transcribed_text` and `detected_language` fields.
-        * Returns an error message if no text is detected.
+        * Returns an error message if no text is detected

-## File Structure
-Markdown

-# Voice Language Detection API with Flask

-This project provides a Flask-based API that records audio from the microphone, transcribes it using Google Cloud Speech-to-Text, and detects the language of the transcribed text using the `langdetect` library.

 ## Prerequisites